mrswapnilsahu/Neola-Chatbot-based-on-chatterbot/README.md

 # Process

-#1.
-Initiate a new chatterbot instance.
+1. Initiate a new chatterbot instance.

-#2.
-Create train data or train the bot using conversation
+2. Create train data or train the bot using conversation.

-#3.
-Then fetch the response from the trained data.
+3. Then fetch the response from the trained data.